This page contains answers to common questions and comments that aren't directly connected to the ratings and how they work.

 Why do you have separate rating categories for different weapons?

-The ranking systems assumes all fighters in the list could face each other in any given tournament, and that past performance is predictive of future performance.
+The rating systems assumes all fighters in the list could face each other in any given tournament, and that past performance is predictive of future performance.
 We don't believe past performance in a Rapier tournament is a strong indicator of how well someone would do in a Longsword tournament.

 What are "Underrepresented Genders" tournaments?